Classical Theatre of Harlem

-The Classical Theatre of Harlem (CTH) is an off-broadway professional theatre company founded in 1999 at the Harlem School for the Arts.
-Producing on average 2-3 productions a year as well as implementing extensive educational programming, CTH remains the only year round theatre company operating on an Actor's Equity Association LORT contract in Harlem.
-Its season selections present a world repertory ranging from Euripides to Derek Walcott, featuring classical and new emerging playwrights.
-Since its founding, CTH has put on over 40+ productions, which have received numerous AUDELCO, OBIE, Drama Desk, American Theatre Wing and Lucille Lortel nominations and awards.
+The Classical Theatre of Harlem (CTH) is an off-Broadway professional theatre company founded in 1999 at the Harlem School of the Arts.
+Producing on average 2–3 productions a year as well as implementing extensive educational programming, CTH remains the only year-round theatre company operating on an Actors' Equity Association LORT contract in Harlem.
+Its season selections present a world repertory ranging from Euripides to Derek Walcott, featuring classical and new playwrights.
+Since its founding, CTH has put on over 40 productions.